stowersinstitute/libpb-1699-metabolomics/readme.md

 python3 -m pipenv install
 ```

-Then install all required R packages:
+Then install all required R packages.
+Some R packages require certain system header files to be present, e.g. the `png` package requires header files for `libpng`.
+If the following command fails consult the documentation of the respective packages that fail to install.

 ```
 Rscript -e "renv::restore()"